How We Recruit For Our Clients

 Next, I access our database and other sourcing tools to begin my search.
 Our network is full of both active and passive candidates gathered from my hours spent talking to individuals in the automation industry.
 Based on what my client tells me about the job position and their company culture, I target the candidates that would be most interested and who I believe my clients would be equally interested in.
 This leads to the final steps in my process which include determining a mutual fit for both your company and the candidate, interview preparation and scheduling, and facilitating the negotiation of the offer.

-Placing candidates into industrial automation positions requires time, patience, and experience.
-It requires a skilled recruiter with real industry knowledge to find the best fitting candidates for you company.
+Placing candidates in industrial automation positions requires time, patience, and experience.
+It requires a skilled recruiter with real industry knowledge to find the best-fitting candidates for your company.
 Our clients value the work we do for them and appreciate the stress relief that comes from working with Automationtechies.

 Ensuring the satisfaction of our clients with the qualified candidates we provide them is what I strive to do.
 If you are having trouble filling an automation-related position, give us a call.
 We will be happy to help you!